seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

         usermod -a -G "$group" "$username"
     done
 ```
 This splits the groups string by commas and processes each group.
 It trims whitespace, checks if the group exists, creates it if it does not exist, logs a message about the group created and adds the user to the group.
 Note that if the group already exists, there is no log to say it already exists, so as not to flood the log file.
+The user is just added.
+In case an already existing user has been assigned another group, this code block adds the user to that group.

 ### Block 12
 ```